merraa/simple_shell/README.md

  - If an executable cannot be found, print an error message and display the prompt again.
  - Handle errors.
  - You have to handle the “end of file” condition (Ctrl+D)

  2. Simple shell 0.2
   - Handle command line with arguments

  3. Simple shell 0.3
   - Handle the PATH

+ 4. Simple shell 0.4
+   - Implement the exit built-in, that exits the shell
+   - Usage: exit
+   - You don’t have to handle any argument to the built-in exit

+ 5. Simple shell 1.0
+  - Implement the env built-in, that prints the current environment

+ Authors
+ - Yilkal Desta
+ - Meron Muluye